CurtisThompson/caucasus-birds-georgia/README.md

 ![The most similarly seen birds alongside the caucasian birds](./fig/cosine_similars.png)

 From this chart we know that if we see one of the caucasian birds then we are likely to see the other one.
 Ring ouzel, water pipit, northern wheatear, and fire-fronted serin are other birds that are likely to indicate the presence of the two caucasian birds.
 The blackbird, a bird that our rudimentary analysis suggested was a key indicator, still does appear but it's importance is not as strong.

+## Conclusion

+From our analysis, we can conclude that our best chance of seeing the caucasian grouse and caucasian snowcock in Georgia is by heading to the Mtskheta-Mtianeti region.
+Specifically we want to head to the mountains to the east of Stepantsminda.
+For the caucasian grouse we also have a chance of seeing them by walking on the eastern hiking trails.

+In terms of our activities, we should head out early in the morning, as the chances of sighting the birds drops off after 10am.

+Despite this, we do not need to cover as much ground as possible.
+It is more important to cover the ground slowly, and to stay out birdwatching for at least an hour.
+The longer we birdwatch the better, particularly for the caucasian snowcock.

+Other birds that we are likely to see are the ring ouzel, water pipit, northern wheatear, and fire-fronted serin.
+These birds can be used as indicators that we are in the right location to spot the two caucasian birds.